Call for Applications: Southern African Digital Rights & Online Freedom of Expression Litigation Surgery

 Litigation surgeries are intended to be a space for litigators to receive technical legal expertise on the relevant thematic issues.
 It is also a space for litigators to network and find out what other litigators in Southern Africa are working on.

 This call for applications relates to Southern Africa, and only lawyers based and working in Angola, Botswana, Democratic Republic of the Congo, eSwatini, Lesotho, Malawi, Namibia, South Africa, Zambia and Zimbabwe.

 Q: How many participants will be at the litigation surgery?

-12 participants will be selected for the litigation surgery.
+A maximuim of 12 participants will be selected for the litigation surgery.
 There will also be two MLDI lawyers, an MLDI project coordinator and an external facilitator.

 Q: Who pays for the costs of participation?

 MLDI will cover airfare, accommodation, travel expenses and a per diem.

 Q: Is there any follow-up?